Fairfax's Watsa says BlackBerry a good long-term investment

 While Watsa is optimistic on BlackBerry, he takes a dim view of the stock market's prospects overall, maintaining hedges on Fairfax's equity holdings as he sees potential for the U.S. economy to fall into deflation, citing the country's huge debt load and the danger of a property collapse in China.

-He also singled out the high valuations of tech companies such as Twitter and Facebook, alluding to the dot-com bubble of the late 1990s.
+He also singled out the high valuations of tech companies such as Twitter (TWTR.N) and Facebook (FB.O), alluding to the dot-com bubble of the late 1990s.

 "This is going to end in tears because it always has.
 Someday the music is going to stop and all these companies are going to come down quite dramatically," he said.